shred/acme4j/src/site/markdown/usage/session.md

 `Session.setLocale()` allows to select a different locale.
 Errors will be returned in that language, if supported by the CA.

 By default, the system's default locale is used.

+## Proxy

+_acme4j_ uses a standard `HttpURLConnection` for HTTP connections.

+If a proxy must be used for internet connections, you can set a `Proxy` instance by invoking `Session.setProxy()`.
+An alternative is to use the system properties `http.proxyHost` and `http.proxyPort` to globally set a proxy for the Java process.

+If the proxy needs authentication, you need to set a default `Authenticator`.
+Be careful: Most code snippets I have found in the internet will send out the proxy credentials to anyone who is asking.
+See [this blog article](http://rolandtapken.de/blog/2012-04/java-process-httpproxyuser-and-httpproxypassword) for a good way to implement a proxy `Authenticator`.